maybleMyers/H1111/README.md

 I have tested the 14B i2v and t2v models so far to be working

 ## changlog
+4/15/2025
+    Add much improved functionality for the wan fun control model.
+Added strength imrpovements and dropoff code to choose when to apply the control video.
+Thanks wordbrew.
 4/3/2025
     Add support for hunyuan i2v model.
 Download the clip vision from https://huggingface.co/maybleMyers/H1111_Hunyuan_i2v And download the official model from hunyuan's website and rename it to mp_rank_00_model_states_i2v.pt https://huggingface.co/tencent/HunyuanVideo-I2V/tree/main/hunyuan-video-i2v-720p/transformers  add both to your hunyuan folder.
 3/29/2025